enzo-project/enzo-dev/doc/manual/source/physics/active_particles.rst

 Types of Active Particles
 _________________________

 At the moment there are a number of AP type implementations.
-However, with the exception of the "SmartStar" AP type none of the implementations have been (robustly) tested.
+However, with the exception of the "SmartStar" and the "Cen-Ostriker" AP type none of the implementations have been (robustly) tested.

 * SmartStar
 * Accreting Particle